DayneSorvisto/mlops-lifecycle-toolkit/README.md

 # Project Overview

-How can we build an end-to-end software for data analysis using only open-source components?
+How can we build a free, extensible end-to-end software for data science using only open-source components?

-After evaluating over 100 different open source tools in the context of data science projects I distilled it into a comprehensive list and built examples in the form of a software accelerator for data science solving the problem of integrating many of these components together for use in an end-to-end data cleaning, model training, model inference, deployment and monitoring.
+After evaluating over 100 different open source tools in the context of data science projects I distilled it into a comprehensive list of possible components (documented below) and integrated the most useful ones in the form of a software accelerator for data science including end-to-end data cleaning, model training, model inference, deployment and monitoring.

 ## Features